 Looking for a quick and easy chocolate peanut butter fudge recipe?
 You found it!
 This delicious treat will satisfy your sweet tooth without the sugar high.
 Gluten and dairy-free!

 It's always good to keep a dessert recipe on hand that you can make whenever you are craving sweets.
 And, this chocolate peanut butter fudge really is just one of the best dessert recipes you will ever make.

 Plus, I like fudge recipes because I can give them as a homemade gift.
 When I share this dessert with friends and family members, they can't believe it is low in carbs!

 Many people think of peanut butter fudge as one of the best holiday treats of all time, but I think making fudge is fun all year long!

 I kept the recipe basic and straightforward, but there's always room to customize it to your liking.

 There is a lot of quick and easy low-carb treat recipes out there.
 This low-carb, sugar-free peanut butter chocolate fudge will only take about ten minutes of your time.

-This dairy-free chocolate peanut butter fudge could be labeled a fat bomb as it is pretty high in fat.
+This dairy-free fudge recipe could be labeled a fat bomb as it is pretty high in fat.
 However, it's a lot softer than the chocolate peanut butter fat bombs I make.

 If you wanted to try making this fudge with a concentrated stevia liquid instead, you'd need to add something like a protein powder to make up for the bulk of the sweetener.